 The Sixth Form was delighted to welcome Joe last Thursday to observe the students perform the trials they are preparing and gave invaluable feedback.
 Students prepared opening and closing statements for the prosecution and defence on two cases, as well as questions for the numerous witnesses.

-At B6, we offer Law as an A Level and a Vocational A Level.
-Find out about our A Levels, Vocational A Levels and Mixed Programmes here.
+At B6, we offer Law as an A Level and an Applied Vocational Level Three qualification.
+Find out about these courses here.